“Facts are stubborn things, but statistics are pliable.”Mark Twain

 This function takes the value of the x-axis and a parameter called degrees of freedom.
 I found that putting the average in did a good job of approximating the curve.
 The advantage of the Chi-Squared distribution in this example is that it is zero at zero, like our data.

 For this, we need to change our distributions to use TRUE() in the last argument which changes the functions to cumulative ones.
-Below are the cumulative distributions using the Limited Normal distribution (parameterized only using customers with 4 or fewer orders) and the Chi-Squared distribution.
+Below are the cumulative distributions.
+It uses:

 Moving left to right then gives us a running total of the distribution.
 Hovering over 5 orders brings up the tooltip showing the fractions of each distribution, 0.98 for the Normal one and 0.71 for the Chi-Squared.

-Because the Limited Normal Distribution fits the data better, we can probably conclude that 2% of customers will be super customers within three years.
+The Limited Normal Distribution fits the data well.
+As a result, we can likely conclude the following: 2% of customers will become super customers within a three-year period.

 Analyzing the Number of Orders per Day